syuilo/ssmato.me/CONTRIBUTING.md

 THANKS FOR CONTRIBUTING
 -----------------------

-Pull requests are always welcome!
+Issue reports and pull requests are always welcome!

 ## Code Style